Tiger in the Smoke

 Tiger in the Smoke is a 1956 British crime film directed by Roy Ward Baker (billed as Roy Baker) and starring Donald Sinden, Muriel Pavlow, Tony Wright, Bernard Miles and Christopher Rhodes.
-It is based on the 1952 novel The Tiger in the Smoke by Margery Allingham, although the film omits the principal character of Albert Campion.
+It is based on the 1952 novel The Tiger in the Smoke by Margery Allingham.
 The film is set in a noirish smog-shrouded London and briefly in Brittany, France, and combines the genres of mystery, thriller, crime and drama.
 The cinematography was by Geoffrey Unsworth.

-Except for the omission of Campion, the film follows the plot of the book very closely.
-It was shot at Pinewood Studios with sets designed by the art director Jack Maxsted.
+Except for the omission of the principal character of Albert Campion, the film follows the plot of the book very closely.